NadaAdem/Bike-Sharing-Project-/README.md

 # Bike Sharing Project
 ## Overview of the analysis

 The purpose of this project is to create a visual business proposal using Tableau Public.
-Data on Citi bike ridership in New York City is analyzed to determine the business prospects of creating a similar business in Des Moines city .In addition,Pandas DataFrames and Tableau Calculated Fields are used to transform the datatypes and format of some columns.
+Data on Citi bike ridership in New York City is analyzed to determine the business prospects of creating a similar business in Des Moines city.
+In addition,Pandas DataFrames and Tableau Calculated Fields are used to transform the datatypes and format of some columns.